-RCN staff cannot submit nominations for this award.
+RCN staff and RCN Council members cannot submit nominations for this award.

 You will need three other people to support your nomination.
-They do not have to be RCN members but must not be RCN staff.
+They do not have to be RCN members but must not be RCN staff or RCN Council members.

-Each recommendation should show how the nominee has made an exceptional contribution to nursing or health care.
+Each supporting statement should show how the nominee has made an exceptional contribution to nursing or health care.

 The recommendations should come from a range of backgrounds to show the reach of the nominee’s work.

-We recommend that you do not tell the nominee about the nomination, so they will not be disappointed if it is unsuccessful.
+We advise that you do not tell the nominee about the nomination, so they will not be disappointed if it is unsuccessful.

 The nominator and supporters should write testimonials about the nominee and submit these with the form.

-You also need to submit contact details and brief details of the nominee’s history within the RCN.
+You also need to submit contact details and the nominee’s CV.
 We understand that it is hard to find out details about another person – especially while keeping it a secret – so just put as much information as you can.
 We can, for example, find the person’s RCN membership number for you.